Why Europe doesn't see a wave of layoffs like the US

 But the fact that there hasn’t been a wave of layoffs in Europe also has to do with employment benefits, such as paid vacations, maternity leave or day-care assistance, agree economists consulted by BBC Mundo.

-And they point to broad public assistance in embedding those who lose their jobs — through training and other resources in eurozone countries.
+And do they point to ample public assistance in the insertion of those who lose their jobs? through training and other resources in the eurozone countries.

 “In general, the comparatively long length of stay in a job is an indicator of a good overall quality of work.
 The determination and influence of works councils and unions contribute to this in the core sectors of the economy,” says Joachim Moeller, economist and professor at the University of Regensburg, Germany.